 Perrigo Co.
 (PRGO:US), the largest maker of generic over-the-counter medicines in the U.S., posted the biggest weekly rally in seven months in New York on prospects sales will rise to a record.

-Shares of Perrigo, which entered the Tel Aviv’s benchmark index after buying B’nei Brak, Israel-based Agis Industries Ltd. in 2005, jumped 4.3 percent to $129.05 for the week, trading 2.7 percent above the Israeli stock.
+Shares of Perrigo, which entered the Tel Aviv’s benchmark index after buying B’nei Brak, Israel-based Agis Industries Ltd. in 2005, jumped 4.3 percent to $129.05 for the week in the U.S. The stock advanced 3.3 percent to 460.90 shekels, or the equivalent of $129.86, at the close in Tel Aviv.
 The Bloomberg Israel-US Equity Index of the most-traded Israeli companies in the U.S. had the biggest weekly advance in two months, led by Mellanox (MLNX:US) Technologies Ltd.

 Sales for the maker of lower-priced, store-brand versions of products such as Johnson & Johnson’s Tylenol pain reliever will rise (PRGO:US) to $4.1 billion in fiscal year 2014, according to the average estimate of 14 analysts surveyed by Bloomberg.
 The Allegan, Michigan-based company said in July it agreed to buy Irish drugmaker Elan Corp., gaining a low-tax base for international expansion.
 The deal should close by the end of the year, Perrigo and Elan said.